hillaryschroeder/HOD-3200/lectures-notes/01-intro.md

 Lucky for you this is is also your first assignment!
 Submit it under assignments, using the format `01-assignment_<lastname>.Rmd`.
 All assignments should be turned in using this format.
-Since my last name is Doyle, I would use `01-assignment_doyle.Rmd` as my file name.
-Unless your name is also Doyle, you should use a different name.
+Since my last name is Chin, I would use `01-assignment_chin.Rmd` as my file name.
+Unless your name is also Chin, you should use a different name.

 *Stretch Items*